Mimer SoftRadio - Large Systems

 Two dispatch centres connected to large radio systems as well as a number of small systems in other towns and indoor in shopping centres.

-Mixed types of base stations
+Mixed types of Base stations / Connections

 - One local base station working via a repeater.